chantastic/sites/chan.dev/src/content/decisions/0009-use-collections-for-courses.md

 ---
-title: "9.
-Use collections for courses"
+title: '9.
+Use collections for courses'
-status: "Accepted"
+status: 'Accepted'
 date: 2023-07-20
 ---